We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Asthma control medications are often the foundation of all asthma treatment plans.
 Long-term medications, such as inhaled corticosteroids, provide day-to-day relief from many asthma symptoms.
 They also help reduce the likelihood of an attack.

-People with asthma that is made worse or caused by seasonal allergies may opt to take allergy medication during the most active allergy periods.
+People with asthma made worse or caused by seasonal allergies may opt to take allergy medication during the most active allergy periods.

 She adds that repeated practice with the exercise can help a person consciously control their breath in stressful situations.

-If you’re curious about essential oils and how they might help ease your symptoms of asthma, you should:
+If you’re curious about essential oils, and how they might help ease your symptoms of asthma, do a little homework first.

 Talk with your doctor

-You don’t necessarily need a doctor’s supervision to use essential oils, but it’s a good idea to let your doctor know what you plan to use.
-Your doctor can assess whether these oils may react with any medications that you’re currently taking.
+You don’t necessarily need a doctor’s supervision to use essential oils, but it’s a good idea to let them know what you plan to use.
+Your doctor can tell you whether these oils may react with any medications you’re taking.